cattmooper/cattmooper.github.io/_posts/2021-06-30-pass-completion-prediction-model.md

 tags: [sports analytics, football, xgboost, classification, supervised learning]
 ---

+23/10/2021: This article was updated to include Multi-Layer Perceptron in the Model Comparison section, as well as to remove Player Position from the feature list, and to use Successful Passes as the positive class.
+This doesn't make any difference to metrics but helps with interpreting and talking about results.

 # Exploration of whether Pass Completion can be successfully predicted
 Pass completion is inherently uncertain with many factors outside of a passer's sheer ability affecting whether or not the ball reaches an intended target.
 I wanted to investigate how well pass completion can be predicted from a minimal set of variables, to understand whether an ML algorithm can identify factors which are important for passing compared to factors which are traditionally prioritised.